15 Federal Data Sources

 - Total program funding ($10B/year)

 Every state page shows its RHT Transformation Award allocation.
-See Georgia's $10B program allocation for an example.
+See Georgia's $219M/year RHT award for an example.

 HRSA Federal Rural Health Grants